na5imuzzaman/B33-Demo-Search-Engine/README.md

 # B33-Demo-Search-Engine
-B33 is a demo search engine which is implement to filter search keyword.
+[B33](https://b33-se.herokuapp.com/) is a demo search engine which is implement to filter search keyword.

 ## Why The Search Engine Named 'B33'(Bee)

 Bee is one kind of insects who collect honey from different flowers and store.
-And we can easily fetch from there.
+And we can fetch honey from there.
 Our Search engine works similar to a bee.
 It manages to find out the core of honey from a large amount of information of any type.
 And show it to us.
 That's why we named it 'B33' a.k.a.
 (Bee).

+## Importent Note

+1. If your search result shows ***"Oops!
+Something went wrong"***, Don't worry.
+It is designed to work that way.
+Because I don't implement any search engine in the Backend.
+2. Though this a responsive website, Some feature will not available on small screen devices.